 Diagnosis of GERD

-- Ambulatory acid probe test: A monitor is placed in your esophagus in order to identify when and for how long stomach acid regurgitates there.
+During ambulatory acid probe test, a monitor is placed in your esophagus in order to identify when and for how long stomach acid regurgitates there.
 The mentor is connected to a small computer that you can strap over your shoulder or even wear around your waist.

-- Esophageal manometry: This test is meant to measure the rhythmic muscle contractions in the esophagus when you swallow.
+Esophageal manometry test is meant to measure the rhythmic muscle contractions in the esophagus when you swallow.
 Esophageal manometry can also be used to measure the coordination and the force exerted by the esophagus muscles.